stone-rs/spdk/doc/jsonrpc.md

 key_file or user_id + config_param + config_file + key_file to identify
 a Rados cluster object.

-When accessing the Ceph cluster as some user other than "admin" (the default), the "user_id" has to be set.
+When accessing the Stone cluster as some user other than "admin" (the default), the "user_id" has to be set.

 The configuration items and secret key can be specified by setting config_param, config_file and key_file, all of them, or none of them.
 If only config_param is passed, all key/value pairs are passed to rados_conf_set to configure cluster access.
-In practice, "mon_host" (= list of monitor address+port) and "key" (= the secret key stored in Ceph keyrings) are enough.
-If config_file and key_file are specified, they must exist with all relevant settings for accessing the Ceph cluster.
+In practice, "mon_host" (= list of monitor address+port) and "key" (= the secret key stored in Stone keyrings) are enough.
+If config_file and key_file are specified, they must exist with all relevant settings for accessing the Stone cluster.
 If config_param, config_file and key_file are specified, get the key/value pairs from config_file first and set to rados_conf_set function, then set pairs in config_param and keyring in key_file.
-If nothing is specified, it will get configuration file and key file from the default location /etc/ceph/ceph.conf and /etc/ceph/ceph.client.user_id.keyring.
+If nothing is specified, it will get configuration file and key file from the default location /etc/stone/stone.conf and /etc/stone/stone.client.user_id.keyring.

 #### Result